 - 1.1 The denominations responsible for Well Street United Church LEP (the Methodist Church, the Baptist Union and the United Reformed Church), along with the whole Christian community, believes each person has a value and dignity which comes directly from God's creation in God's own image and likeness.
 Christians see this as fulfilled by God's re-creation of us in Christ.
-Among other things, this implies a duty to value all people as bearing the image of God and therefore to protect them from harm. - 1.2 Well Street United Church is committed to the safeguarding and protection of all children, young people and adults and affirms that the needs of children or of people when they are vulnerable and at risk are paramount. - 1.3 Well Street United Church recognises that it has a particular duty of care for all who are vulnerable as a result of disabilities or reduction in capacities or by their situation.
+Among other things, this implies a duty to value all people as bearing the image of God and therefore to protect them from harm. - 1.2 Well Street United Church is committed to the safeguarding and protection of all children, young people and adults and affirms that the needs of children or of people when they are vulnerable and at risk are paramount. - 1.3 Well Street United Church recognises that it has a particular duty of care for all who are vulnerable whether as a result of disabilities or reduction in capacities or by their situation.
 It is recognised that this increased vulnerability may be temporary or permanent and may be visible or invisible, but that it does not diminish our humanity and our wish to affirm the gifts and graces of all God's people. - 1.4 This policy addresses the safeguarding of children, young people and vulnerable adults.
 It is intended to be a dynamic policy.
-It is intended to support the Church in being a safe supportive and caring community for children, young people, vulnerable adults, for survivors of abuse, for communities and for those affected by abuse. - 1.5 Well Street United Church adopts the safeguarding policy and practice as adopted by the Methodist Church and fully agrees with the statement reiterated in the document Creating Safer Space 2007: - As the people of the Methodist Church we are concerned with the wholeness of each individual within God's purpose for everyone.
-We seek to safeguard all members of the church community of all ages. - 1.6 Well Street United Church recognises the serious issue of the abuse of children and vulnerable adults and recognises that this may take the form of physical, emotional, sexual, financial, spiritual, discriminatory, domestic or institutional abuse or neglect, abuse using social media child sexual exploitation or human trafficking (slavery).
+It is intended to support the Church in being a safe supportive and caring community for children, young people, vulnerable adults, for survivors of abuse, for communities and for those affected by abuse. - 1.5 Well Street United Church recognises the serious issue of the abuse of children and vulnerable adults and recognises that this may take the form of physical, emotional, sexual, financial, spiritual, discriminatory, domestic or institutional abuse or neglect, abuse using social media child sexual exploitation or human trafficking (slavery).
 It acknowledges the effects these may have on people and their development, including spiritual and religious development.
 It accepts its responsibility for ensuring that all people are safe in its care and that their dignity and right to be heard is maintained.
 It accepts its responsibility to support, listen to and work for healing with survivors, offenders, communities and those who care about them.
 It takes seriously the promotion of welfare so that each of us can reach our full potential in God's grace.